- Find an Accredited Assessor

 After the initial July 2021 update, the NGA factors will be reviewed and updated periodically.
 NABERS will provide more details on the frequency of review very soon.

-To enable users to calculate the NABERS rating using the updated NGA factors, a rating prediction tool will be available from January 2021 on the NABERS website.
-Users will also be able to predict future NABERS ratings using projected emissions factors.
+To enable users to calculate the NABERS rating using the updated NGA factors, a rating prediction tool is available on the NABERS website.
+Users can predict future NABERS ratings using projected emissions factors.

 Update 2: NABERS Energy with GreenPower to align with International Carbon accounting protocol.